MMfSDT/mininet-topo-generator/README.md

 ## Prerequisites and Dependencies
 ### P4's Behavioral Model
-Before using the topology generator, you must have cloned and built the (behavioral model repository)[https://github.com/p4lang/behavioral-model]:
+Before using the topology generator, you must have cloned and built the [behavioral model repository](https://github.com/p4lang/behavioral-model):

 On your own comfortable directory, run the following code.
 ```bash